acquia/perz-api-php/README.md

-# Acquia Perz CIS Client for PHP
+# Acquia Personalization API Client for PHP

-Provides an API client for PHP applications communicating with the Acquia Personalization Content Index Service .
+Provides an API client for PHP applications communicating with the Acquia Personalization API .

 ## Installation